Gun Safe Frequently Asked Questions

 With that said, there are a number of steel gun cabinets and gun lockers which don’t claim to be gun safes.

 Locks keep only the honest out. – Proverb

 Gun cabinets and lockers can be an option if you’re just looking to restrict access to honest people.
 They offer virtually zero theft protection and don’t pretend to have any fire protection.
 A determined teenager will be able to get in relatively easily with hand tools.

 Gun Cabinet Locks

-Gun Cabinets and Lockers generally have cheap unrated locks as well which can be compromised relatively easily.
+Gun Cabinets and Lockers generally have cheap unrated locks as well which can be compromised relatively easily and are also unreliable.

 Gun cabinet and gun locker mechanical dial and electronic keypad combination locks will not carry a proper UL 768 rating at this price point so avoid them, especially electronic keypad and biometric locks.
 A separate article covered what type of gun safe lock to choose in detail.

 Wood gun cabinets are beautiful pieces of furniture with fine carpentry and often glass doors to reveal the guns inside.
 Like much of classic Americana, these cabinets are becoming more and more rare.